jjdancy/git-practice/README.md

 - Perform rebases and resolve merge conflicts
 - Create and merge pull requests via GitHub
 - Share repository access and collaborate professionally
+- be confindent in my ablilties to use github

+## rebase
+making this change for a rebase, so I can pratice how to do it.
+Main update for rebase test.